 Once you are on the eligibility list, you will need to fill out the Application Form for Existing Tutors.
 Further details are given below.

 Those tutors who have tutored with us in the past are asked to complete the Application Form for Existing Tutors (above).
 This is a webform on the School's website and can be found here: Application Form for Existing Tutors.
-This form needs to be completed at least two weeks prior to the start of semester.
-Applications should be made separately for Semester 1 and for Semester 2 each year.
+This form needs to be completed at least three weeks prior to the start of each term.

 For general information, help and teaching advice, see the Tutor's Information Handbook.